 Christian Livermore

-Christian’s memoir in essays, We Are Not Okay, was published by Indie Blu(e) on October 1, 2022.
-The Los Angeles Review of Books called it ‘ineffably important…relentless and courageous and entertaining and upsetting.’
-Her debut novel, The Very Special Dead, is forthcoming from Meat for Tea Press in October, and she is also the author of a short story collection, Girl, Lost and Found (Alien Buddha Press, 2021).
-Her stories and essays have appeared in anthologies and literary journals including LongreadsSanta Fe Writers ProjectSalt Hill JournalThe Texas Review, Meat for Tea, and Witch-Pricker.
+The Los Angeles Review of Books called Christian’s 2022 memoir, We Are Not Okay, ‘ineffably important…relentless and courageous and entertaining and upsetting,’ and Pulitzer Prize-winning author Junot Díaz called it ‘a moving meditation on American precarity.’
+Christian is a Pushcart Prize-nominated writer whose debut novel, The Very Special Dead, was published by Meat for Tea Press on October 1, 2023.
+She is also the author of a short story collection, Girl, Lost and Found (Alien Buddha Press, 2021), and her stories and essays have appeared in anthologies and literary journals, including Longreads, Santa Fe Writers Project, Salt Hill Journal and The Texas Review.
+Her next novel, The Execution of Tertius Lafontaine, is forthcoming from Meat for Tea Press in late 2024/early 2025.
 She has a PhD in Creative Writing from the University of St Andrews with an academic focus on medieval English literature and has taught creative writing at Newcastle University and medieval literature at the University of St Andrews.

 “Great editors like Christian are hard to find.
 She addressed what was wrong with the script, which as a neophyte novelist was all I wanted to hear, and I am thankful for her expertise and direction.”